skylize/clerc/README.md

 * *Options page*

-    If you want to add a feature that needs to be optional, please make a basic options page first.
+    If you want to add a feature that should be optional, then please make a basic options page first.